 How to Serve Your Microwave Brownie

 You can serve it immediately and eat straight from the mug (just be careful it is really, really hot at first).
 Or, turn it upside down and place it onto a plate.
 The brownie is best enjoyed warm and is absolutely amazing when topped with a little salt and ice cream!

+This recipe makes one pretty generous brownie.
+Adam and I will often split one and enjoy it with a big scoop of ice cream on top.
 We love the added flavor of coconut oil in our brownie, but you can certainly use something else.
 Try a lightly flavored, fruity olive oil, grapeseed oil or other neutral flavored oil.
 Melted butter will work, too.
-If using coconut oil or butter, we melt them in 10 second bursts in the microwave -- and actually use the mug we plan to use for the brownie.
+If using coconut oil or butter, we melt them in 10 second bursts in the microwave — and actually use the mug we plan to use for the brownie.
 Once it is melted, let it cool for 30 seconds before mixing with the egg.

-- 1 1/2 tablespoons coffee, at room temperature (water or milk -- dairy or non-dairy -- also work)
+1 1/2 tablespoons coffee, at room temperature (water or milk — dairy or non-dairy)

 1 large egg (leave out for extra fudgy brownie, see notes below)

 1Sift the flour and cocoa powder together over a bowl.

 2In another bowl, whisk the melted coconut oil, brown sugar, coffee, egg, vanilla and a very small pinch of salt together until blended then pour into the bowl with sifted flour and cocoa powder.
 Whisk until combined then carefully pour into the mug.

 3Clean any drips around the edges of the mug then microwave for 1 minute and 30 seconds to 1 minute and 45 seconds.
 Serve with a sprinkle of salt on top, if you like.
 Top with your favorite brownie topping — ice cream is always a good choice.